Canine Bad Behavior – What To Do When Your Dog Is Aggressive

 Ron Hines DVM PhD

 Counseling the owners of biting and aggressive dogs is one of the hardest tasks that veterinarians face.
 Your veterinarian’s training is in dealing with dogs and their personalities.
 But canine aggressiveness tendencies with family members is as much (or more) a human relationship problem than a canine problem.
-To solve it, you will have to make the relationship changes, not your dog.
-Dog behavior is very predictable, but it is not very flexible.
-Human behavior is not as predictable.
-But in many situations, it is more flexible.
+To solve it, you will have to make the relationship and your behavior change, your dog is usually the easier part.
+Dog situational behavior is quite predictable, but it is not very flexible.
+Human behavior is not as predictable, but in many situations, it is more flexible.

 I love dogs.
 But my preference, my first choice, for families that discover that their dog has even the slightest aggressive tendencies is always that a new home be found for that dog.
-Anything else involves unpredictable risk to your child, a friend’s child, a neighbor.
+Anything else involves unpredictable risk to your child, your friend’s a child, a neighbor.

 Do to a child’s smaller size; bites on the head and face are common.
 Encounters with aggressive dogs can leave bad memories in children – memories that they must deal with throughout their lives.
 Because play fighting and defending its place in the family peck order is a deep-seated emotional response, disciplining your dog or puppy after a bite occurs has little effect.
 Your puppy knows that you are upset with it.
 But it has great difficulty understanding why.